guifendjy/tic-tac-toe/README.md

 july 2, 2024-- recreated the App, its dynamicly rendered on page load with javascript, I implemented a server to handle websocket connections.
-I used Navigo for the front end router. your're welcom to fork it and try it out, any suggestions are welcome.
+I used Navigo for the front end router. your're welcome to fork it and try it out, any suggestions are welcome.

 - fork it,
 - open it on your machine